zzayrhighness/NatSysProject/README.md

 3. __Fill name__ and __matric no__

 ## Rules
-1. You are allowed to have **3 group** members. *Exception* is allowed **IFF (if and only if)** you are allowed to have 4 group members if you are a **multinational** or a **multigender** group.
+1. You are allowed to have **3 group** members.
-2. When you complete the project, make sure to submit the repository link of your cloned project.
+2. When you complete the assignment, make sure to submit the repository link of your cloned project.
 Make sure all the files are as what you aspect in your repository.
 3. Answer all questions in the **README.md**, in your own repository.
 Either use the online VSCode, terminal or github to edit.
 Answers are expected where you see __Fill answer here__.
 4. Learn how to use markdown. https://www.w3schools.io/file/markdown-introduction/

-## Forking this OS project repository
+## Forking this project repository
-1. First thing you need in doing this project is to have a github account.
+1. First thing you need in doing this assignment is to have a github account.
 Make sure to sign up at https://www.github.com
-2. The second thing you need is to fork the OS project repository in your own github account.
+2. The second thing you need is to fork the Net&Sys Assignment repository in your own github account.

-    1. Go to https://github.com/joeynor/OSProject and click fork to copy the project into your own repository
+    1. Go to https://github.com/ZainabBashi/NatSysProject and click fork to copy the project into your own repository
     2. Make sure that the new fork is now in your own repository

 ***Questions:***

-1. What is the link of the fork OSProject in your repository. ***(1 mark)*** __Fill answer here__.
+1. What is the link of the fork Net&Sys Assignment in your repository. ***(1 mark)*** __Fill answer here__.
 2. How many files and folders are in this repository. ***(1 mark)*** __Fill answer here__.